-Aside from Immigration Law, Deike has a great passion and significant experience in family and criminal law, as well as regularly assisting clients with matters relating to outstanding infringements.
-She has assisted several clients with a wide range of criminal charges, ranging from driving offences, assaults, thefts to child pornography and sex offences involving children.
+Deike’s main area of practice is immigration law, but she also has a passion for family law and criminal law.
+She also regularly assists clients with matters relating to outstanding infringements.
+Deike has assisted clients with a wide range of criminal charges, ranging from driving offences, assaults, thefts to child pornography and sex offences more generally.
 She is a keen, dedicated and hard-working lawyer who strives to achieve the best results possible for her clients.
 Deike is an exceptional professional, who has achieved many excellent results for her clients, as is evident from testimonials.
-She began her career at GTC Lawyers as a Solicitor and has demonstrated her tireless commitment to achieving great results for her clients ever since.
+She began her career at GTC Lawyers as a solicitor and has demonstrated her tireless commitment to achieving great results for her clients ever since.

 When she is not working, Deike enjoys cooking, baking and painting as well as walking her dog.

 - Member of the Law Institute of Victoria

 Success Stories and Publications

 - Stay At Home – What Does it Really Mean?
 (Vic)